berkes/berkes.github.com/_posts/2005-07-27-greensnet.md

 Blogs
 <ul><li>Threaded, sortable, searchable comments </li><li>Every user gets a blog </li><li>Run a powerful Scoop style community blog with peer moderation / promotion </li><li>RSS feeds for community blogs and user blogs </li><li>Import and republish remote blog entries via RSS </li></ul>- Photo Galleries
 <ul><li>User Galleries </li><li>Community Galleries </li><li>Comments for images </li></ul>- User Profiles
-- Friend / Buddy Tracking
+- friend / buddy tracking
 <ul><li>Add friends to your list and keep track of their postings </li></ul>- Polls
-- File storage
+- file storage

 Send targeted email
-- Can handle up to 500,000 emails at once
+- can handle up to 500,000 emails at once
-- Query engine to for dynamic lists
+- query engine to for dynamic lists
-- Save queries for future use
+- save queries for future use
-- Save, edit, and web-publish mails
+- save, edit, and web-publish mails

 Import and Aggregate Remote Content
-- Sort, categorize, and republish imported content
+- sort, categorize, and republish imported content
-- Republish remote content as
+- republish remote content as
 <ul><li>Static Page </li><li>Blog posts </li><li>Forum threads </li></ul>
 Manage your groups membership and contacts
-- Sort and Search by any contact type
+- sort and search by any contact type
-- Import member contact info via Excel CSV
+- import member contact info via excel csv
-- An account on one CivicSpace site can be used to log into another CivicSpace site
+- an account on one civicspace site can be used to log into another civicspace site
-- Account profiles can be copied over automatically via FOAF
+- account profiles can be copied over automatically via foaf

 Organize Events
-- Let members RSVP / email attendees
+- let members rsvp / email attendees
-- Ride-Share board can organize carpooling
+- ride-share board can organize carpooling
-- Sync Events / Calendar with any other CivicSpace Site (via event name space RSS)
+- sync events / calendar with any other civicspace site (via event name space rss)
-- Display events as Calendar or as List
+- display events as calendar or as list
-- Export events to iCal
+- export events to ical

 Collaboratively create, edit, and publish documents
-- JavaScript WYSIWIG Editor
+- javascript wysiwig editor
-- Textile markup
+- textile markup
-- Create Books
+- create books
 <ul><li>Automatically create hierarchy / index for pages </li><li>Revisioning system lets you roll back user changes </li><li>â€œPrinter-Friendlyâ€? export </li></ul>
 Easily create discussion forum + mailing lists
-- Greenspace supports â€œYahoo-Groups styleâ€? message forums
+- greenspace supports â€œyahoo-groups styleâ€? message forums
 <ul><li>You can mail entries to the forum </li><li>You can post entries to the forum that will be sent out as mail the list </li></ul>- Threaded and searchable
-- Threads can be locked
+- threads can be locked
-- Threads never expires
+- threads never expires
-- Create multiple forum + mailing-lists
+- create multiple forum + mailing-lists

 Create forms and surveys for data collection
-- Use web based interface to dynamically create web-surveys
+- use web based interface to dynamically create web-surveys
-- Export collected data as Excell CSVâ€™s
+- export collected data as excell csvâ€™s

 And More!
 (We are just getting startedâ€¦.)